 As a founding member of the Henhouse Prowlers, Jon has been supplying the bottom end and sharing vocal duties in the band since its formation in 2004.
 Born in Chicago to a trombone playing father and an opera singing mother, Jon first learned the stand up bass in his Jr. High School orchestra.
 Since reviving his bass chops in 2000, he has performed in jazz, rock, and funk ensembles including MWC, and folk and bluegrass ensembles such as The Back Porch Ramblers.
 Jon is also adept on the electric bass, tuba and harmonica.
 He has guested on several recordings including Brian Walker’s Lookin’ For Light.

 Starr is 26 years old and grew up in Milwaukee, WI.
 He originally played mostly electric guitar but switched to acoustic after discovering celtic and bluegrass music in high school.
 Before joining the Henhouse Prowlers, Starr played in several local bands in Milwaukee including O’Shytte’s (Celtic rock) and String ‘Em Up (bluegrass).
 Starr is influenced primarily by the bluegrass genre, but also celtic and old-time styles.
-He has had the opportunity to learn from great musicians from music festivals across the country and he recently relocated back to Chicago after spending time abroad and on the West Coast working in Latino Advocacy.
+After learning from great musicians at festivals across the country, he relocated to Chicago after spending time abroad and on the West Coast working in Latino Advocacy.
 Starr plays a Collings acoustic guitar and is excited to be playing with the Prowlers.

 The Prowlers in School